Revolutionizing Product Development with CAD Design

 The journey of Computer-Aided Design (CAD) in product development has been nothing short of revolutionary.
-Initially, CAD systems emerged in the 1960s as rudimentary tools that allowed engineers to create two-dimensional drawings on a computer screen, replacing the traditional manual drafting methods.
-Early adopters of CAD technology, such as the Massachusetts Institute of Technology (MIT), developed systems like Sketchpad, which laid the groundwork for future advancements.
+In the 1960s, CAD systems first appeared as simple tools that let engineers make 2D drawings on a computer screen, replacing manual drafting.
+Early users like MIT created systems such as Sketchpad, which set the foundation for future progress.

 These tools provided features such as parametric modeling, which allowed designers to create flexible models that could be easily modified.
 The introduction of 3D CAD systems marked a significant turning point, enabling designers to simulate real-world conditions and test their designs virtually before physical production.
 This evolution continued into the 21st century with the advent of cloud-based CAD solutions, which further democratized access to powerful design tools and fostered collaboration among geographically dispersed teams.